-The Fish and Wildlife Research Institute’s (FWRI) Marine Mammal Research subsection is looking for an intern to assist with salvage, rescue, research and public outreach at its Jacksonville field lab.
-Normally, three positions are available each year: one position in the winter from January to April, one in the summer from May to August and one in the fall from September to December.
-The hours are usually Monday to Friday, 9 a.m. to 5 p.m., with some nights and weekends required.
+The Fish and Wildlife Research Institute’s (FWRI) Marine Mammal Research subsection is looking for an intern to assist with salvage, rescue, research and public outreach at its Jacksonville field lab located on the grounds of Jacksonville Zoo and Gardens.
+Normally, two positions are available each year: one position in the winter from January to April and one in the summer from May to August.
+These are usually part time internships, 24 hrs/week, with some nights and weekends required.
 This internship requires a minimum three-month commitment.
-Duties include assisting with marine mammal carcass salvage, rescue, research and public outreach in Northeast Florida.
-Interns will assist with field necropsies as needed and conduct photo identification, radio tracking and temperature monitoring as time permits.
-Interns will also complete mortality and rescue reports, perform equipment maintenance and assist with other office work as needed.
+Duties include assisting with marine mammal carcass salvage and necropsy, rescue, research, and public outreach in Northeast Florida.
+Interns will assist with field necropsies and rescues as they come up.
+Interns will also complete mortality and rescue reports, perform equipment maintenance, and assist with other office work as needed.
 The intern is required to complete a project and present a 10-15 minute seminar on the work accomplished during their internship.

 You may qualify if you are:

 - a junior or senior college student or recent graduate (special cases are considered but applicants must be 18 years or older)

 - comfortable driving large trucks and speaking to the public;